About All for the East End (AFTEE)

 The East End of Long Island is undoubtedly one of the most beautiful communities in the world.
 And for those who live, work and visit here, we feel very lucky.
 But, like any community there are challenges… people and an environment at risk.
-All For The East End (AFTEE), is working to support what we have and preserve it for the future by supporting the local NPO community.
+All For The East End (AFTEE), is working to address those issues by supporting the local NPO community.
 Numbering over 1,000, these organizations improve the quality of life for the most vulnerable, provide food and shelter to those in need, protect our environment and much more.
 And everyone who cares about the East End can help.

-By publicly showcasing and supporting the over 1000 organizations in the five East End towns, AFTEE will be a unifying voice, leveraging strategic assets of collaboration and its regional brand to raise awareness, rally support and launch a new era of fundraising and organizational integration.
+By publicly showcasing and supporting the NPOs in the five East End towns, AFTEE will be a unifying voice, leveraging strategic assets of collaboration and its regional brand to raise awareness, rally support and launch a new era of fundraising and organizational integration.

 Our “Fund for the East End” and grant process is managed by the Long Island Community Foundation (LICF) to ensure transparency.
 They administer fund disbursement of profits obtained through AFTEE’s efforts.

-An Advisory Board, comprised of representatives from the non-profits of the East End towns, help guide AFTEE to understand the unique needs of organizations who support the East End, and what can be done in return to help support them.
+A Community Advisory Committee, comprised of representatives from the non-profits of the East End towns, help guide AFTEE to understand the unique needs of organizations who support the East End, and what can be done in return to help support them.

 A Grant Advisory Committee consisting of one representative from each of the five East End towns – Riverhead, Shelter Island, Southampton, Southold and East Hampton – works with LICF staff to review submitted proposals and recommend organizations to receive funding.